AnnekaSillitoe/Spoiler-No-More/README.md

 * To allow users to set lists on Twitter.
 * To allow users to hide lists or individuals on Twitter for a period of chosen time.
+* To allow users to hide tweets with a particular word or phrase.

 ### How?